ubcbraincircuits/whitepaper/source/jupyterhub/index.rst

 .. note::
    To use the JupyterHub, you must

-   1. be affiliated with DMCBH and
+   1. be affiliated with DMCBH
-   2. have an account on Alder.
-To obtain an account on Alder, you must be sponsored by your PI and you must send an account request to arc.support@ubc.ca

    To install packages, contact `Jeffrey LeDue <mailto:jledue\@mail.ubc.ca>`_ with your requirements.